hauchel/duco/doc/Duco.md

 Why MicroPython?
 Because Arduino on ESP is aPitA, it takes long to compile and to transfer and i wanted to learn something new.
 And it was really worth it.

 # Hardware
-A rig consists of 3 MiniPro and one ESP, currently those rigs are used:
+A **rig** consists of 3 MiniPro and one ESP, currently those rigs are used:

-ESP is in 3D-printed Housing (FreeCad esp12L), additionaly a Matrix board 11 rows at (3*3+1) is used to accomodate the additional 2 pullups and the levelshifter for the I2C.
-One  serves two ESPs
-These are currently used :
 ESP | IP| S | S | S
 ---|---|---|---|---
 |ESP-DF5B35 |192.168.178.39|25|26|27